Checkmarx/ast-jetbrains-plugin/README.md

 ### Prerequisites

-- You have a CxAST account and can run CxAST scans on your source code.

-- You have a CxAST account and you have an API Key.
+- You have a CxAST account and you have an [API Key](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/5859574017/Generating+an+API+Key).

 ### Setting Up

-All the procedures to set the jetbrains plugin up can be found [here](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/6058442786/Installing+the+CxAST+JetBrains+Plugin).
+All the procedures to set the JetBrains plugin up can be found [here](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/6058442786/Installing+the+CxAST+JetBrains+Plugin).